slashnick/bitdizzle/README.md

 ### Journal

 The journal is a React app.
-The app's initial props are passed to the client with an inline `<script>` tag in the initiar HTML.
+The app's initial props are passed to the client with an inline `<script>` tag in the initial HTML.
 The script stores a big JSON object with all the initial props in a global variable.

 In case players make their own journals hard to use (eg. by creating `alert(1)`